 List of the greatest snowboarders of all time.
 These snowboarders, who’ve retired, are the ones who’ve left a legacy in the sport that will definitely be hard to top.
 They’ve wowed fans with their athleticism, amazing tricks, and competitive skills, and they’ve each earned a place on this, the list of the greatest snowboarders of all time.

 Many of the greats in the snowboarding world are Olympic medalists in the sport.
 Although the sport was developed in the 1960s, it wasn’t introduced into the Winter Olympic Games until 1998.
-At these games, held in Nagano, the United States, Germany, Switzerland, and Norway all earned two medals in the event.
+At these games - held in Nagano, Japan - the United States, Germany, Switzerland, and Norway each earned two medals in snowboarding.
 A few of the great snowboarders who medaled that year are Karine Ruby, Ross Rebagliati, and Nicola Thost.

 Other amazing snowboarders may not have medaled at the Olympics, but they certainly won their share of snowboarding competitions.
 From the FIS Snowboard World Championships to the X Games, the greatest snowboarders have dominated the sport.
 Who can forget, for example, Gretchen Bleiler’s multiple gold medal performances at the Winter X Games?